azmu0520/js-savollari/README.md

 ## Q. **_Why you might want to create static class members?_**

 Static class members (properties/methods) are not tied to a specific instance of a class and have the same value regardless of which instance is referring to it.
-Static properties are typically configuration variables and static methods are usually pure utility functions which do not depend on the state of the instance.
+Static properties are typically configuration o'zgaruvchilar and static methods are usually pure utility functions which do not depend on the state of the instance.

 <div align="right">
     <b><a href="#">↥ yuqoriga</a></b>